mr-bt/manager.README/README.md

 Remember, my role as a manager is to serve you and help you succeed.
 I'm here to provide support, remove obstacles, and create an environment where you can do your best work.

-## Me at Work

-At work, I'm known for being all-in and always on.
-I thrive in a fast-paced environment and am heavily biased towards action.
-I believe in the value of quick, iterative action over lengthy strategic discussions.
-This allows us to validate our assumptions quickly and make visible progress.
-Actions, for me, speak louder than words.
+### Quirks While Working

+At work, my approach is characterized by a few unique traits:

+- **Always-On:** I'm known for being all-in and always-on.
+I don't expect you to follow my example, and I recommend that you don't.
+That's just how I work best.
+Please note that you might receive messages from me over the weekends, late at night, or on holidays.
+It's just me being ON all the time.
+Please know that I don't expect immediate responses during these times.

-I'm committed to open communication.
+- **Communication:** I'm committed to open communication.
 I encourage open dialogue and am always available for discussion.
-I believe in honesty and authenticity in all interactions.
+However, my communication skills tend to fade out as I get tired.
+I can also be a bit lengthy at times.
+I'm aware it can be annoying, so please feel free to call it out.
+I'm always trying to improve.

-I hold myself accountable for my actions and decisions and expect the same from my team.
+- **Accountability:** I hold myself accountable for my actions and decisions and expect the same from my team.
 I have very little patience for apathy and indifference.
 If something is going on, let me know ASAP.
 I believe in taking responsibility and learning from our mistakes.

+- **Bias Towards Action:** I'm heavily biased towards action.
+I believe in starting with small and quick iterations to prove (or disprove) our assumptions quickly (fail-fast to learn-fast) and make visible progress over lengthy strategic discussions.

-Outside of my managerial duties, I'm passionate about technology and innovation.
+- **Passion for Technology and Innovation:** Outside of my managerial duties, I'm passionate about technology and innovation.
 I enjoy staying up-to-date with the latest trends and advancements in the tech industry.
-I'm always looking for ways to apply these innovations to improve our work, our company and ultimately, customer experience.
+I'm always looking for ways to apply these innovations to improve our work, our company, and ultimately, customer experience.
+Expect me sharing all sorts of content but don't assume I expect you to change the course of action or strategy.
+Just me getting excited about new things.

+- **Zero Tolerance for Blaming and Politics:** I have zero tolerance for blaming and politics.
+I believe in focusing on solutions, not pointing fingers.
+I strive to foster a culture of trust and respect, where we can have open and honest discussions without fear of blame or political games.
+I put a high premiun on one coming up with solutions and taking accountability on executing them.

+- **Curiosity:** I'm naturally curious and tend to ask a lot of questions.
+This is not a sign of doubt or mistrust, but rather a way for me to understand things more deeply and explore all aspects of a situation or problem.

+- **Challenging the Status Quo:** Expect me to challenge the status quo.
+I'm not one to accept "this is how we've always done it" as a reason not to innovate or improve.
+I believe in questioning assumptions and exploring new ways of doing things.

+### Me as a resource

+Be clear about what you need from me for your success — the role, comp, org change, more feedback, more context, etc.

+Be clear when you need the company's resources.
+Be data-driven about why you need it, gather alignment from the pertinent stakeholders, and show that you're cost-conscious.
+I like justifications that include, "this is what [company we respect] does" + "this is the ROI" + "this is what an experiment would cost, and if it works, from there, I can shut it down or scale it up" + "this is the most cost-effective solution for these reasons."

+I love to work through problems together if it's helpful to you.

+## My Vision of a Great Culture

+In my view, a great culture is one that fosters collaboration, innovation, and mutual respect.
+It's a culture where everyone feels valued, heard, and empowered to do their best work.
+Here are some key elements of the culture I strive to create:

+- **Diversity, Equity, and Inclusion (DEI):** I'm deeply committed to DEI.
+I believe that diverse teams are stronger, and that everyone should have an equal opportunity to contribute and succeed.
+I strive to create an environment where everyone feels welcome and valued for their unique perspectives and experiences.

+- **Open Communication:** Transparency and honesty are paramount.
+I encourage open dialogue and believe that everyone should feel comfortable sharing their ideas, concerns, and feedback.

+- **Collaboration:** Great things are rarely achieved in isolation.
 I believe in the power of teamwork and collaboration.
-I strive to foster a culture where everyone feels valued and heard.
-I believe that we're at our best when we're working together towards a common goal.
+I strive to foster a culture where everyone works together towards our common goals.

+- **Innovation:** I'm passionate about technology and innovation.
+I believe in constantly pushing the boundaries of what's possible and encourage everyone to think outside the box.

+- **Continuous Learning:** I'm a lifelong learner and believe that there's always something new to learn.
+I encourage everyone to seek out new knowledge, skills, and experiences.

+- **Accountability:** I believe in taking responsibility for our actions and decisions.
+I expect everyone to hold themselves accountable and to learn from their mistakes.

-I'm deeply committed to Diversity, Equity, and Inclusion (DEI).
-I believe that diverse teams are stronger and that everyone should have an equal opportunity to contribute and succeed.
-I strive to create an environment where everyone feels welcome and valued for their unique perspectives and experiences.
+- **Kindness and Respect:** I believe in treating everyone with kindness and respect.
+I strive to create a culture where everyone feels valued and appreciated.

-While working, there are a few quirks you might notice about me:

-- I'm all-in, always-on, all the time.
-I don't expect you to follow my example, and I recommend that you don't.
-That's just how I work best.
-- My communication skills tend to fade out as I get tired.
-- I can be a bit lengthy at times.
-I know it cannot be very pleasant, so please feel free to call it out.
-I'm always trying to improve.
-- You might receive messages from me over the weekends, late at night, or on holidays.
-It's just me being ON all the time.
-Please know that I don't expect immediate responses during these times.
-- I'm heavily biased towards action.
-I believe in starting with small and quick iterations to prove (or disprove) our assumptions quickly (fail-fast to learn-fast) and make visible progress.

-Finally, I'm a lifelong learner.
-I'm always looking to grow and improve, both personally and professionally.
-I believe in the compound effect of daily self-improvement, and I'm committed to continuous learning and development.
+Remember, culture is not something that can be imposed from the top down.
+It's something that we all create together, through our actions and interactions.
+I look forward to working with you to create a great culture.

 ## How does a great culture look like to me